unChaz/sci-fi-5e/srd/monsters/beasts.md

 **Senses** darkvision 120 ft., passive Perception 15

-**Languages** Giant Owl, understands Common, Elvish, and Sylvan but can’t speak them
+**Languages** Giant Owl, understands Common, Elvish, and Sylvan but can't speak them

 **Challenge** 1/4 (50 XP)

 **_Flyby_**.
-The owl doesn’t provoke opportunity attacks when it flies out of an enemy’s reach.
+The owl doesn't provoke opportunity attacks when it flies out of an enemy's reach.

 **_Keen Hearing and Sight_**.
 The owl has advantage on Wisdom (Perception) checks that rely on hearing or sight.